sidechained/TrainingTheBeagle/Tutorials/_essential/osc.md

 To test the above code, go through the following steps:

-* Firsly, clone the TrainingTheBeagle repo to a convenient temporary location on your pc (i.e. ~/Desktop) `$ git clone https://github.com/sidechained/TrainingTheBeagle.git`
+* Firsly, clone the TrainingTheBeagle repo to a convenient temporary location on your pc (i.e. ~/Desktop)
+`$ git clone https://github.com/sidechained/TrainingTheBeagle.git`
-* Navigate to the tutorials folder, where the oscExamples can be found `$ cd TrainingTheBeagle/Tutorials/`
+* Navigate to the tutorials folder, where the oscExamples can be found
+`$ cd TrainingTheBeagle/Tutorials/`
 * Copy the oscExamples folder into your beaglebone's home folder as follows (replacing 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
 `$ scp -r oscExamples debian@192.168.2.14:/home/debian`
 * Log into the beaglebone
-* (again replacing 192.168.2.14 with the IP of your own beagle, and entering your password as prompted) `$ ssh debian@192.168.2.14`
+* (again replacing 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
+`$ ssh debian@192.168.2.14`
-* Start the SuperCollider code for receiving OSC messages `$ sclang oscExamples/osc_receive.scd`
+* Start the SuperCollider code for receiving OSC messages
+`$ sclang oscExamples/osc_receive.scd`
 * You should now see the message "Waiting for /oscTest message from Python"
 * Open another terminal window so that it is visible
 * Log into to the beaglebone again from this window (this will allow us to run and see the output of two concurrent processing i.e. sending and receiving)
-* (again, replace 192.168.2.14 with the IP of your own beagle, and entering your password as prompted) `$ ssh debian@192.168.2.14`
+* (again, replace 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
+`$ ssh debian@192.168.2.14`
 * Run the Python code for sending an OSC message
 `$ sudo python oscExamples/osc_sendOnce.py`
 * If successful a message will appear in the OSC receive window.
-If not see the [troubleshooting section]() of this guide
+If not see the [troubleshooting section](#troubleshooting) of this guide.

 #### Repeatedly Sending from Python